GallowayLabMIT/protocols/docs/contributor_guide.rst

 view your locally built website, open the file ``output/html/index.html``.

-In the case of strange build errors that seem to be because the output directory has been corrupted, you can close any program referencing that folder (e.g. Adobe Acrobat, viewing the PDF version) and run:
+In the case of strange build errors that seem to be because the output directory has been corrupted, you can close any program that might be using the output (a common one might be Adobe Acrobat, with the generated PDF open) and run:

 ::